 However, the four sets of eyes following the duo intently from a nearby threatened to jeopardise any such hopes.

-"...tell me you all saw that," a stunned Kirche asked the rest of the four-person group.
+"...tell me you all saw that," a stunned Kirche asked the rest of the group.

-The petite, blue-haired girl within the bunch simply nodded in return.
-"Very strong," Tabitha then said, a concerned frown lining her eyebrows.
+The petite bluenette simply nodded in response.
+"Very strong," Tabitha then said, a concerned frown lining her brow.

 "That's putting it very lightly, don't you think?" an anxious Montmorency cried in astonishment.
-"And if you ask me, it doesn't even begin to cover what we just witnessed..."
+"You ask me, that doesn't even begin to cover what we just witnessed..."

-"No... if anything, all this does is reinforce the fact that there's much more to this 'Piccolo' than we seen so far," the blonde continued pensively, two fingers lightly pressed against her lips.
-"And to be completely honest, that's exactly what scares me about all this..."
+"No... if anything, all this does is confirm that there's much more to this 'Piccolo' than we know about," the blonde continued pensively, one finger lightly pressed against her lips.
+"And to be completely honest, that's exactly what scares me..."

 "N-Now now, let's not be too hasty, my dear," a somewhat anxious Guiche chimed in, waving his hands in a protesting fashion.
 "After all, he did step in to protect that commoner.
 Besides, that noble did throw the first punch... proverbially speaking, of course."

 "Well, how do you explain Piccolo defeating him without lifting a finger?" the Germanian redhead questioned with a disbelieving tone.
-"I mean, we all saw it: Piccolo just looked at him, and then BAM, he was knocked flat on his backside."
+"I mean, we all saw it: Piccolo just looked at him and then BAM, he was knocked flat on his arse."

-"Unknown power... definitely not magic..." the young Gallian suddenly spoke up, earning startled stares from the others.
+"Unknown power... possibly not magic..." the young Gallian suddenly spoke up, earning startled stares from the others.

 "Anyway, I think it would be wise to head back to the academy," Kirche eventually suggested, finally regaining her composure after letting out a breath she hadn't realised she was holding.
 "At this point, I don't think there's any reason to hang around the city."